-- The Director of Finance shall ensure that contracts for computer services for financial 6.24.3.1 applications with another health organisation, or any other agency, shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing, transmission and storage.
-The contract should also ensure rights of access for audit purposes. - Where another health organisation, or any other agency, provides a computer service 6.24.3.2 for financial applications, the Director of Finance shall periodically seek assurances that adequate controls are in operation.
+6.24.3.1 The Chief Finance Officer shall ensure that contracts for computer services for financial applications with another health organisation, or any other agency, shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing, transmission and storage.
+The contract should also ensure rights of access for audit purposes.

+6.24.3.2 Where another health organisation, or any other agency, provides a computer service for financial applications, the Chief Finance Officer shall periodically seek assurances that adequate controls are in operation.